Five People Killed In Florida Bank Shooting

-A man is in custody after entering a SunTrust Bank in Sebring, Florida and opening fire, CNN is reporting.
-The town of Sebring, about 85 miles south of Orlando, is a smaller area with a population of just over 10,000 people according to a 2010 U.S. Census.
-21-year-old Zephen Xaver entered the bank Wednesday, January 23 shortly after 12:30 p.m. and fatally shot five people.
+A man is in custody after entering a SunTrust Bank in Sebring, Florida, and opening fire, CNN is reporting.
+The town of Sebring, about 85 miles south of Orlando, is a smaller area with a population of just over 10,000 people, according to a 2010 U.S. Census.
+Twenty-one-year-old Zephen Xaver entered the bank Wednesday, January 23, shortly after 12:30 p.m. and fatally shot five people.
 Those killed have yet to be identified and families still need to be notified, according to authorities.
 It is also unclear whether the victims were customers or bank employees.
 The suspect is said to have called the police immediately after the act, telling authorities he had “shot five people.”

-Sebring Police and Highlands County Sheriff’s Office deputies attempted to get Xaver to leave the building to no success.
-They then proceeded to sent in a SWAT team who were able to negotiate with the suspect and take him into custody.
+Sebring Police and Highlands County Sheriff’s Office deputies attempted to get Xaver to leave the building with no success.
+They then proceeded to send in a SWAT team who were able to negotiate with the suspect and take him into custody.
 Xaver’s motive for the crime has yet to be revealed.
 The community is now mourning following the tragedy.

 “We’ve suffered significant loss at the hands of a senseless criminal doing a senseless crime,” said Sebring Police Chief Karl Hoglund.